Tree harvesting is complete as of fall 2020. The full paved trail is now open. Please call 413-452-1302 with any questions.

 Gypsy moths are an invasive species that was accidentally introduced into the environment in Medford, Massachusetts, in 1869.
 Since then they have been a reoccurring and spreading problem in northeast hardwood forests.
 Gypsy moths feed on the foliage of mature trees, stripping the trees’ ability to photosynthesize and generate the energy needed to heal and grow.
 Successive defoliations may kill trees outright or leave them susceptible to secondary pests and pathogens.

 The last gypsy moth infestation at Ludlow Reservoir was in the 1980s.
 Gypsy moths prefer oak trees, a significant part of the forest cover in the Ludlow Reservoir watershed.
-This summer the Commission’s consulting forester documented that trees affected by successive gypsy moth infestations did not regenerate with a second set of leaves, and reported that mortality of a large number of oak trees is imminent.
+In summer 2018 the Commission’s consulting forester documented that trees affected by successive gypsy moth infestations did not regenerate with a second set of leaves, and reported that mortality of a large number of oak trees is imminent.
 (Read the forester’s report to the Commission.)

 - To promote greater species diversity including trees and shrubs that need to grow in full sun